PolBaladas/torsimany/README.md

 # Torsimany
-Torsimany: Any JSON to Markdown converter - Generate Markdown from format independent(!)
-JSON
+Torsimany: Any JSON to Markdown converter - Generate Markdown from format independent :scream: JSON